zergeborg/rpi-car-control-bullseye/README.md

 # rpi-car-control

-Use a Raspberry Pi to drive an RC car from a web page.
+Use a Raspberry Pi to drive an RC car from a web page, running on Rapsberry Pi Os 64-bit (bookworm)

 ![Photo of the RC car](https://github.com/kig/rpi-car-control/raw/master/doc/car_top_iso.jpg)